aws-samples/apigw-multi-region-failover/external-api/README.md

     Once you have run `sam deploy --guided --config-env secondary` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy --config-env secondary` in future to use these defaults.

 1. Note the outputs from the SAM deployment process.
-These contain the resource names and/or ARNs which are used for testing.
+These contain details which are used for testing.

 ## How it works